jinghuazhao/Computational-Statistics/README.md

 export R_LIBS=/usr/local/lib/R/site-library/
 ```
 Note that in fact `html.start()` in R points to /usr/local/lib/R/library/ instead, see below example in `MendelianRandomization`.

+### Windows

+It seems the --arch x84 option is very useful for using all available RAM; to make sure use call such as `D:\Program Files\R\R-3.5.0\bin\x64\R.exe"`.

+When this fails, remove large objects in your code and start R with `--vanilla` option.

 ### RStudio